 The I-94 will have an A-Number annotated on it and is an acceptable document as long as the expiration date has not passed.
-A non-citizen's passport may also contain one of the endorsements above and will also have an A-Number annotated on it.
+A non-citizen's passport will also have an A-Number annotated on it and may contain one of the endorsements above, but the passport alone isn't sufficient documentation for receiving aid.